-Google Forms provide a convenient way to collect data.
-You can use it to take quizzes and surveys, as well as collect feedback and registration information.
+Google Forms provides a convenient way to collect data.
+You can use it to take quizzes and surveys and collect feedback and registration information.
 However, its capabilities are not just limited to these.

 In this tutorial, we will show you how to connect Google Forms to Sheets.
 We will show you how to do this both ways:

 - Creating a Google Sheets datasheet and connecting it to your Google form

 - Creating a Google Form from a Google Sheets worksheet